scottwillmoore/dropbox-sync-case/README.md

 ## Requirements

 Make sure that you have Python 3 installed, along with the `pip` (required) and `venv` (optional) packages.

+You must also generate an OAuth 2 access token for your account.
+This is easy to do.
+Simply go to the [Dropbox API Explorer](https://dropbox.github.io/dropbox-api-v2-explorer/#users_get_current_account), authenticate with your Dropbox account and then click 'Get Token'.

 ## Usage